-All scenarios resulted in predicted declines, though the predicted population trend under the recent 5-year mean harvest scenario (harvest = 279), was only slightly declining.
-Excepting this scenario, there is a strong possibility that wolf populations would be extirpated or too low to support 15 breeding pairs by the end of the 5-year period if human-caused mortality levels remained stable (Figure 3).
-These predictions assume that the absolute levels of human-caused mortality would remain at the same high level for each simulated year regardless of population response.
+All forecast scenarios resulted in predicted declines, though the predicted population trend under the recent 5-year mean (2018-2022) harvest scenario (harvest = 281), was only slightly declining during the 5-year forecast period.
+In all other scenarios there is a strong possibility that wolf populations would be extirpated or too low to support 15 breeding pairs by the end of the 5-year period if human-caused mortality levels remained stable (Figure 3).
+These predictions assume that the absolute levels of human-caused mortality would remain at the same high level for each simulated year regardless of population response, so this result was not surprising.
 Constant total harvest would lead to an exponentially increasing human-caused mortality rate as wolf numbers declined.
-Maintaining a constant level of harvest in the face of a declining population may be unlikely because hunters and trappers would have to exert continually increasing effort as wolves became less abundant.
+Greater human-caused mortality rates would be increasingly difficult to achieve.
+Our scenarios do not represent harvest prescriptions or predictions of what the future harvest will be; rather they are intended to represent the possible consequences of continued public harvest at the recent 5-year mean and increases that may result from more liberal regulations enacted by the commission.
 If any of the elevated human-caused mortality levels could be achieved, harvest levels would likely need to be reduced after 1-3 years to prevent the population from decreasing below the level needed to support 15 breeding pairs, as set in state and federal law.

 Figure 2.
-Estimated linear relationship and 90% credible intervals (grey lines) between annual population growth rate (λ_t) and human-caused mortality rate (human-caused mortalities, iPOM wolves, 1).
-The human-caused mortality rate resulting in an expected stable population (λ = 1) is approximately 28.5%.
+Estimated linear relationship and 90% credible intervals (grey lines) between annual wolf population growth rate ( $\lambda_t$ ) and human-caused mortality rate (human-caused mortalitiest / iPOM wolvest-1).
+The human-caused mortality rate resulting in an expected stable population ( $\lambda$ = 1) is approximately 27.5%.

 Figure 3.
-Population model predictions under FWP commission requested human-caused harvest and removal scenarios.
-The 'Harvest=279" scenario represents the recent 5-year mean hunting and trapping harvest (by calendar-year).
+Wolf population model predictions under FWP commission requested human-caused harvest and removal scenarios.
+The 'Harvest=281" scenario represents the recent 5-year mean hunting and trapping harvest from 2018-2022.
 Black points and error bars are iPOM estimates with 95% credible intervals; blue points and error bars are simulation results for future years with 90% prediction intervals.
 Panel titles reflect the human-caused mortality scenario each year into the future.